 Noguchi said, “If sculpture is the rock, it is also the space between the rocks, and between the rock and a man.”

 I was curious about a piece called Sentinel.
 Noguchi made the stainless steel sculpture specifically for an exhibition at the Pace Gallery in 1975.
-Its name suggests that it is standing guard somewhere.
-Again I like how it seems to fit all things in its proper place, horizontal, vertical and the circle.
+The name suggests that it is standing guard somewhere.
+All parts of it to fit into the proper place: the horizontals, the verticals and two circles.

 Sentinel, 1973, stainless steel, made for an exhibition at Pace Gallery, 1975